 Pediatric study reveals trampolines aren't safe, guidelines or not

-Dr. Christine Ho, a pediatric orthopedic surgeon at Children's Health℠, conducted a study to determine if following the guidelines makes a difference.
+Dr. Christine Ho, a pediatric orthopedic surgeon at Children's Health℠ and Associate Professor at UT Southwestern, conducted a study to determine if following the guidelines makes a difference.
 She compiled data from 300 patients who came to the trauma center because of trampoline injuries, during a period of two and one-half years.

 "We, unfortunately, didn't find any difference in the severity or frequency of injuries between the children who followed the trampoline safety measures and the ones who didn't," Dr. Ho says.
 Children still broke bones on trampolines with padding, and they still fell off the sides when they were supervised.
 The study showed that an adult was present during 72% of injuries; and protective safety equipment was in place during 55% of injuries.